Old Dominion University Dr. Alan M. "Woody" Schwitzer

 Professor of Counseling

-Dr. Schwitzer’s new textbook (co-authored with Dr Larry Rubin), Diagnosis and Treatment Planning for Mental Health Professionals: A Popular Culture Casebook Approach, is available from Sage Publications in 2012!
+Dr. Schwitzer’s Second Edition of Diagnosis and Treatment Planning for Mental Health Professionals: A Popular Culture Casebook Approach, completely updated for DSM-5, is available from Sage Publications in summer 2014!

 Dr. Schwitzer is a Professor of Counseling, Department of Counseling & Human Services, Darden College of Education, Old Dominion University, Norfolk, VA.
 He teaches master’s and doctoral students in counseling, college counseling, college student affairs, higher education leadership, and community college leadership.
 Prior to faculty work at ODU, he received his graduate degrees in Counseling Psychology and worked in university counseling and psychological services at Virginia Commonwealth University, The University of Texas at Austin, Tulane University, and James Madison University.

-Dr. Schwitzer is Editor of the In Practice Department of About Campus Magazine; an expert reviewer for the Journal of American College Health and Journal of College Student Development; and member of the Book and Media Editorial Board of the American College Personnel Association.
+Dr. Schwitzer is Editor of the In Practice Department of About Campus Magazine; a Consulting Editor of the Journal of American College Health, an Editorial Board Member of the Journal of College Student Development, and member of the Book and Media Editorial Board of the American College Personnel Association.
 He is past editor of the Journal of College Counseling and past Chair of the Council of Journal Editors of the American Counseling Association.

 Some of his recognitions include: the Ralph M. Berdie Memorial Award for Research and Scholarship in the Field of College Student Affairs (American Counseling Association), Outstanding Professional Contribution to Knowledge Award, and Meritorious Service Award (American College Counseling Association), and Darden College of Education Tonelson Outstanding Faculty Award (Old Dominion University).